aswin2good/hello-microblaze/README.md

 - [7.
 Results](#7-Results)

 ## 1. Ubuntu Setup
-### I would strongly suggest to dual boot your system rather than only keeping Ubuntu 24.04.1 LTS.
+### I would strongly suggest to Dual Boot your system rather than only keeping Ubuntu 24.04.1 LTS on your system.
   - You can follow the procedure shown in this [video](https://www.youtube.com/watch?v=XjQGGLa_Dic).
 ## 2. Xilinx Unified Software Setup
 ### I have used 2023.2 version of the Xilinx Unified Software.